tus/tus-resumable-upload-protocol/protocol.md

 When receiving a `DELETE` request for an existing upload the Server SHOULD free associated resources and MUST return the `204 No Content` status code, confirming that the upload was terminated.
-For all future requests to this URL the Server SHOULD responed with the `404 Not Found` or `410 Gone` status code.
+For all future requests to this URL the Server SHOULD respond with the `404 Not Found` or `410 Gone` status code.

 #### Example